PRESCHOOL

 Our teachers recognize that the love of learning encompasses many learning styles.
 The preschool program offers young children a rich resource of activities within each classroom where risks are encouraged and every child is respected.
 We offer five unique programs: Acorns (two-year-olds), KinderKlasse (threes), Montessori (three-five-year-olds) Prekindergarten (four-year-olds), and full-day Kindergarten.
 Math, language arts, handwriting, science, and social studies are neatly tucked into all themes or projects throughout the year in all preschool classes.

-Specials classes like Library, Art, Music, and Drama build on classroom themes, and while each program enjoys various grade level "culminations," one very special, all-preschool event is the Preschool Art Show where over 500 pieces of art are matted and displayed in the Fine Arts Wing, showcasing student creativity.
+Students enjoy several special classes like Library, Art, Music, and PE.
+Included in our older classes we add in Spanish, Citizen Science, and Science.
+The Specials classes are able to build on classroom themes and extend learning in new and interesting ways.
+While each program enjoys various grade level "culminations," one very special, all-preschool event is the Preschool Art Show where over 200 pieces of art are matted and displayed in the Fine Arts Wing, showcasing student creativity.

 Because we are the first school experience for many children and their families, we engage in frequent parent communication and encourage a feeling of community within the school.
 Evaluation tools include conferences, daily documentation, informal classroom observation, and regular skills assessment.